remling/AF-Motion-Planning/README.md

 **Further TODOs**

-reformat to show variables and methods differntly
+reformat to show variables and methods differently